 What is Tubakia (Actinopelte) leaf spot?
-Tubakia leaf spot, formerly known as Actinopelte leaf spot, is a common late-season leaf disease of oaks.
-All species of oak appear to be susceptible to the disease, but oaks in the red oak group (such as black, red and pin oak) appear to be most susceptible.
+Tubakia leaf spot (formerly Actinopelte leaf spot) is a common late-season leaf disease of oaks.
+All species of oak appear to be susceptible to the disease, but oaks in the red oak group (i.e., oaks with pointed-lobed leaves) such as black, red and pin oak) appear to be most susceptible.

 What does Tubakia (Actinopelte) leaf spot look like?
-People often confuse symptoms of Tubakia leaf spot with those of oak anthracnose (see University of Wisconsin Garden Facts XHT1001).
-However anthracnose tends to develop earlier, in the cooler part of the growing season (May and June), while Tubakia leaf spot tends to develop later, during the warmer summer months (July and August).
+People often confuse symptoms of Tubakia leaf spot with those of oak anthracnose (see UW Plant Disease Facts D0002, Anthracnose).
+However anthracnose tends to develop earlier, in the cooler part of the growing season (May and June); Tubakia leaf spot tends to develop later, during the warmer summer months (July and August).
 Initial symptoms of Tubakia leaf spot include small to large dark brown or reddish-brown spots on leaves.
 Spotting can occur on leaf veins, and death of the veins leads to collapse of leaf tissue beyond the point of infection.
 Small twig cankers may also form.
 When the disease is severe, Tubakia leaf spot can cause early defoliation of oaks.
-However disease usually develops late enough in the growing season that no long-term adverse effects on tree health occur.
+However, disease usually develops late enough in the growing season that no long-term adverse effects on tree health occur.

 Where does Tubakia (Actinopelte) leaf spot come from?
 Tubakia leaf spot is caused by the fungus Tubakia dryina (formerly Actinopelte dryina), a fungus that is most likely a fungus “complex” (i.e., a group of several distinct, but closely related fungi).
 Tubakia overwinters in infected twigs, and in dead leaves that hang from the tree or are scattered on the ground.
 Spores of the fungus are easily spread by wind and rain splash.